mokaixu/mokaixu.github.io/README.md

 ### personal-website-2

-This is the second version of my personal website.
+This is the third version of my personal website.
 It is redesigned using HTML5 Strata as the base.
+Last Updated: May 2019

 Built with:
 * HTML5
 * CSS3
 * JavaScript
-* PHP